Determinism in Continuous Queries on Confluent Cloud for Apache Flink

 Clear internal state data based on TTL

-Because of the unbounded nature of stream processing, the internal state data maintained by long-running streaming queries in operations like regular join and group aggregation (non-windowed aggregation) may continuously increase.
-Setting a state TTL to clean up internal state data is often a necessary compromise but may make the computation results non-deterministic.
+Because of the unbounded nature of stream processing, the internal state data maintained by long-running streaming queries in operations like regular join and group aggregation (non-windowed aggregation) can continuously increase.
+Setting a state TTL to clean up internal state data is often a necessary compromise but can make the computation results non-deterministic.

 Flink implements a complete incremental update mechanism based on the continuous query on dynamic tables abstraction.
-All operations that need to generate incremental messages maintain complete internal state data, and the operation of the entire query pipeline, including the complete DAG from source to sink operators, relies on the guarantee of correct delivery of update messages between operators, which can be broken by non-determinism, leading to errors.
+All operations that need to generate incremental messages maintain complete internal state data, and the operation of the entire query pipeline, including the complete directed acyclic graph (DAG) from source to sink operators, relies on the guarantee of correct delivery of update messages between operators, which can be broken by non-determinism, leading to errors.

-What is a “non-deterministic Update” (NDU)?
-Update messages (the changelog) may contain these kinds of message types:
+Update messages (the changelog) can contain these message types:

 • Insert (I)